forge.toml

 Discovery

 Nodes register in the forge_nodes table.
-No additional infrastructure required.
+Additional infrastructure is not required.

 [cluster]